AdvancedCustomFields/docs/fields/repeater.md

 ?>
 ```

-### Store variables within Loop
+### Display a slider
-This example demonstrates how to use the [get_sub_field](https://www.advancedcustomfields.com/resources/functions/get_sub_field/) function to store variables within the Loop.
+This example demonstrates how to use the [get_sub_field](https://www.advancedcustomfields.com/resources/functions/get_sub_field/) function to generate HTML for a basic slider.
 ```
 <?php if( have_rows('repeater_field_name') ): ?>